Category: Violent murder/psychological drama/biopic

 Snowtown is as depressing as it is disturbing as it is hard-hitting as it is well-crafted as it is based on true events.
 And to me, it's made all the more impactful by the fact that I lived and worked only a handful of miles from where all this was happening!

 In case you're not familiar, the name Snowtown refers to the small rural town approximately 100km north of the capital of the state of South Australia where four men, led by John Bunting, stored the remains of some of their murder victims in a former bank vault in the town at the time the four were arrested and their murder spree was ended in late 1999.
-Thus, Snowtown is synonymous with the string of murders committed by the four.
+Thus, the name/word Snowtown is synonymous with the string of murders committed by the four, despite the fact that only one murder was committed there.

 ---